canonical/desktop-engineering/project-repo/review-process.md

 The accepted `types` are:

-* `build`: Changes that affect the build system or external dependencies
-* `ci`: Changes to the CI configuration
-* `deps`: Update dependencies
 * `docs`: Documentation only changes
 * `feat`: A new feature
 * `fix`: A bug fix
-* `maint`: Changes that do not affect the meaning of the code (white-spaces, formatting, missing semi-colons, typo fixes, etc).
-Gardening…
-* `perf`: A code change that improves performance
 * `refactor`: A code change that neither fixes a bug nor adds a feature (nor add bugs)!
-* `tests`: Adding missing tests or correcting existing tests
+* `misc`: A miscellaneous change that doesn't fit any of the other cases, e.g. build system or CI changes, dependency updates, code formatting changes, or changes to the test suite.
+Providing a `scope` is mandatory.

 > TODO: have a document defining what to configure in every new GitHub project (webhook for Jira, merge commit + default commit template, automated merged branch deletion).